oscarvantol/oscarvantol.github.io/blog-azure-front-door-service.md

 # Orchestrating your incoming traffic like the big boys

 Creating a large application and exposing it to the web has a lot of challenges.
-You will have to think about performance, security, reliability. **You are probably not Netflix** but you might have an application that:
+You will have to think about performance, security, reliability. **You are probably not Netflix** but you might have an application that is:
 - composed out of different (micro)services
 - highly available and fast from anywhere on the globe
 - needs specific routing rules for something (a-b testing?)